DumindUdara/Breast-Cancer-Detection/README.md

 ### Dataset Link
 You can access the dataset from Kaggle at the following link: [Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).

+<br><hr>

+## Algorithms

+### 1. Logistic Regression
+Logistic Regression is a statistical model that uses a logistic function to model a binary dependent variable.
+In this project, it helps in predicting whether a tumor is malignant or benign based on various features extracted from the dataset.
+It estimates the probabilities of the classes (0 for benign and 1 for malignant) and provides a clear interpretation of the relationship between the input features and the target outcome.

+### 2. Linear Discriminant Analysis (LDA)
+Linear Discriminant Analysis is a classification method that projects features in a way that maximizes the distance between multiple classes while minimizing the variance within each class.
+It is particularly effective when the classes are well-separated and can help improve classification performance by reducing the dimensionality of the data.

+### 3. Quadratic Discriminant Analysis (QDA)
+Quadratic Discriminant Analysis is similar to LDA but allows for quadratic boundaries between classes.
+This means that it can capture more complex relationships in the data when the distribution of the classes is not identical.
+QDA is useful in scenarios where the assumption of equal covariance matrices for the classes does not hold.

+### 4. K-Nearest Neighbors (KNN)
+K-Nearest Neighbors is a non-parametric algorithm used for classification and regression.
+It classifies a data point based on how its neighbors are classified.
+The algorithm considers the ‘k’ closest training examples in the feature space.
+It’s simple to implement and often yields good results, especially in cases where the decision boundary is irregular.

+### 5. Random Forest
+Random Forest is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of their predictions (for classification) or the mean prediction (for regression).
+This method improves the model's accuracy and controls overfitting by averaging the results of multiple trees, making it robust against noise and outliers in the dataset.

+### 6. K-Means Clustering
+K-Means Clustering is an unsupervised learning algorithm used for partitioning the dataset into K distinct clusters.
+In the context of this project, K-Means can help identify natural groupings within the data, such as clustering different types of tumors based on their features.
+It can provide insights into patterns in the data that may not be immediately obvious.